chaiwee/2018_os_proj3/README.md

     String "file_1" is not directly-related to the content, "1234" To search a file with content "1234", you should know the name of it, the physical-blocks (locations of the file), access permission, the current offsets, etc.

-Inside OS, files are represented with some number, the number is used as an index-of-inode (i-node) data structure, that holds meta-data for a file. i-node has rich information about the file, like disk data-blocks locations, file-size, access-permission, etc.
-When you request to open a file:
+Inside OS, files are represented with some number, the number is used as an index of inode (i-node) data structure, that holds meta-data for a file. i-node has rich information about the file (like disk data-block locations, file-size, access-permission, etc) When you request to open a file:
 1. OS looks up the corresponding i-node in the file system.
 2. invoking reading/writing operation on the disk block that is given by the i-node.